-- Outlook – The Fed continues to view the path of the economy as highly dependent on the course of the virus and the pace of vaccinations; they still view the risks to the economic outlook as considerable.
+- Outlook – The Fed continues to view the path of the economy as highly dependent on the course of the virus and the risks to the medium term outlook as considerable.

 Chair’s Press Conference

-- We expect the Fed to keep policy rates at the zero lower bound for the foreseeable future as well as continue their asset purchase program.
-With unemployment still elevated versus pre-COVID levels, additional fiscal and monetary action continue to be required, even as vaccine distribution has begun.
+- We expect the Fed to keep policy rates at the zero lower bound for the foreseeable future and continue their asset purchase program.
+With unemployment still significantly elevated versus pre-COVID levels, more action will be needed from both fiscal and monetary policy makers even as vaccine distribution begins this month.

 - We expect the current pace of Quantitative Easing (QE) to continue throughout 2021 even as the economy recovers.
 However, if the economy deteriorates materially or inflation falters, the Fed will increase the aggregate amount of its purchases and/or extend the weighted average maturity of these purchases.